evhub/coconut/HELP.md

 ### `.angle`

 This one is going to be a little bit more complicated.
-For starters, let's recall that the mathematical formula for the angle between two vectors is the `math.acos` of the dot product of those vectors' respective unit vectors, and recall that we already implemented the dot product of two vectors when we wrote `__mul__`.
+For starters, the mathematical formula for the angle between two vectors is the `math.acos` of the dot product of those vectors' respective unit vectors, and recall that we already implemented the dot product of two vectors when we wrote `__mul__`.
 So, `.angle` should take `self` as the first argument and `other` as the second argument, and if `other` is a vector, use that formula to compute the angle between `self` and `other`, or if `other` is not a vector, `.angle` should raise a `MatchError`.
 To accomplish this, we're going to want to use destructuring assignment to check that `other` is indeed a `vector`.

 Tests:
 ```coconut